fastify/fastify/docs/Guides/Database.md

 As stated at the beginning of the guide, Fastify is database agnostic and any NodeJS database migration tool can be used with it.
-We will give an example of using [Postgrator](https://www.npmjs.com/package/postgrator) which has support for Postgres, MySQL and SQL Server.
+We will give an example of using [Postgrator](https://www.npmjs.com/package/postgrator) which has support for Postgres, MySQL, SQL Server and SQLite.
 For MongoDB migrations, please check [migrate-mongo](https://www.npmjs.com/package/migrate-mongo).

 #### [Postgrator](https://www.npmjs.com/package/postgrator)